skull image of temporal bone rotating

 ✅ Test Your Knowledge

 Ready to test your skills?
-Use these activities to check your ability to identify skull bones and sinuses.
+Use these activities to check your ability to identify skull bones before moving on to the paranasal sinuses.

 You’ll be expected to identify key bones, sutures, and openings.
-Use this model to test your ability to locate and name a variety of cranial and facial bones, as well as major foramina and sutures.
+Use these models to test your ability to locate and name a variety of cranial and facial bones, as well as major foramina and sutures.
 Quickly review and quiz yourself on labeled bones and key features.
 Great for self-checks before & after lab!

 👉 Friso Jansen’s Labeled Skull (Sketchfab)